William S. Burroughs and the Cult of Rock 'n' Roll

 VIR

-William S. Burroughs's fiction and essays are legendary, but his influence on music's counterculture has been less well documented-until now.
-Examining how one of America's most controversial literary figures altered the destinies of many notable and varied musicians, William S. Burroughs and the Cult of Rock 'n' Roll reveals the transformations in music history that can be traced to Burroughs.
+William S. Burroughs's fiction and essays are legendary, but his influence on music's counterculture has been less well documented - until now.
+Examining how one of America's most controversial literary figures altered the destinies of many notable and varied musicians, William S. Burroughs and the Cult of Rock 'n' Roll reveals the transformations in music history that followed in his wake.

 There's a brilliant idea behind Casey Rae's William S. Burroughs and the Cult of Rock 'n' Roll, which is that if you simply follow Burroughs through the rock 'n' roll years you'll see him achieve a flickering ubiquity - lurking here, eavesdropping there, photobombing the whole parade.
 It becomes a kind of alternative history